hyperledger/indy-node/docs/start-nodes.md

 #### Running Node

-The following script will start a Node process which can communicate with other Nodes and Clients
+The following script will start a Node process which can communicate with other Nodes and Clients:
 ```
 start_indy_node Alpha 9701 9702
 ```